AndreySurzhan/jsonconfigreader/README.md

 ## Description

-Utility that allows to get and parse json config files.
+Utility that allows to read and parse json config files.

 Possible to specify links to the default values in the config (See Usage section).